HyunchangOh/EnhancerX/README.md

 # EnhancerX
 Annotate Enhancers using various ML techniques

-## INTERN
+## INTERN_Rules

+READ THE ORGANIZATION AND STICK TO THE STRUCTURE
+BE ORGANIZED
+Rules can be changed through democratic means.

+### Data
 DO NOT upload data to github repo directly.

 The folder 'data' is added to .gitignore, so anything inside that folder will be ignored by git.

+### Log
 If you write a code, or modify anything that uses a new data, update README.md - Data section and Organization section on how to download/unzip the raw data accordingly.

 Provide whatever necessary tech-tutorials to "TroubleShooting"

+Writing small logs on DEVDIARY.md may help others and help you get back to work quickly later.

+### Formats
-Use tsv, not csv if possible.
+Use tsv, not csv if possible. (decimal point , . conversion error can screw things up) Use hard typing if possible.

-READ THE ORGANIZATION AND STICK TO THE STRUCTURE
-BE ORGANIZED
+Use docstring if possible.
+Showing Database Format (header + head(1)) in a comment can help, whereever you call data from a database.

 ## Organization
+minor helper functions are skipped
 ```
 EnhancerX/
 ├── data/